QUESTION: Why Should YOU Hide God's Word In Your Heart

 Don’t be deceived—living holy is a salvation issue and nothing less:

-Are You Trying To Mock God
+You Can't Mock God

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 (Gal.
 6:7-9)

 You must continue and not give up doing good to reap eternal life, according to true grace teaching.
 If you give up and start to please the sinful nature you will not reap eternal life—you will go to hell.
 Do not be deceived.
 Do not let the heresy of eternal security drag you and your loved ones down to hell.
 Resist the devil and his lies.
+This is all part of Christian beliefs though too little known.

 The real grace of God which brings salvation is described in Titus 2:11,12: